 Yes, plastic cards are currently in use with a handful of customers.
 For more information please contact email@example.com.

 Users should ensure that the amount requested includes all taxes and fees.
 The amount approved should be the maximum authorized amount.

 Which accounting tools can I connect to Teampay?

-Teampay currently supports bi-directional syncing with QuickBooks Online, with support for NetSuite, Intacct, and Xero currently in testing.
+Teampay currently supports bi-directional syncing with QuickBooks Online, Xero, NetSuite, and Intacct.